Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Introduction

-Additionally, in order to merge the gap between irrep-based and point group-based approaches, we tabulate all secondary $\mathcal{I}$-breaking irreps that are condensed when the primary order parameter transforms as a multi-dimensional irrep.
+Additionally, in order to bridge the gap between irrep-based and point group-based approaches, we tabulate all secondary $\mathcal{I}$-breaking irreps that are condensed when the primary order parameter transforms as a multi-dimensional irrep.
 This enables identifying the spin-splitting nodal features (points, lines or surfaces along which the SOC-induced splitting of bands with opposite spins vanishes) near the zone center from the reciprocal space Hamiltonians, as well as the nodal features from the TB Hamiltonians.
 We thus provide a complete list of symmetry-imposed nodes and nodal lines near the zone center in NCS crystals.
-We identify two different types of symmetry-imposed nodal lines.
-The first type of nodal line originates from 2-dimensional representations, and are thus protected by crystallographic symmetries.
-This type of nodal lines are oriented along high-symmetry directions in the Brillouin zone.
-The second type of nodal line arises from a time reversal symmetry imposed degeneracy between two different 1-dimensional representations at the $\Gamma$ point, and is thus not imposed by any crystalline symmetry.
-This type of nodal line emanates from such degeneracies when the form of the electronic Hamiltonian necessarily leads to a degeneracy under an infinitesimal change in the wavevector.
-We illustrate this type of a nodal line in a special case, showing that TB models agree with the symmetry analysis when the terms corresponding to secondary irreps are also taken into account.
+Additionally, we distinguish between three different types of symmetry-imposed nodal lines.
+The first type of nodal lines originate from 2-dimensional fermionic irreps along high-symmetry directions in the BZ, and thus is imposed by crystallographic symmetries even when $\mathcal{T}$ is absent.
+The second type of nodal lines arise between two complex-conjugate 1-dimensional irreps along high-order improper rotational axes (i.e., $\bar{4}$ or $\bar{6}$) that pass through a TRIM point, where the two irreps ``stick together'' along the entire axis as a result of the combination of improper rotational symmetry and $\mathcal{T}$.
+The third type of nodal lines occur in systems with a single mirror plane $m$, where the nodal lines originate from $\mathcal{T}$-imposed degeneracies between two complex-conjugate 1-dimensional irreps at the $\Gamma$ point and necessarily extend into finite-$\vb*{k}$ points on the mirror plane.
+The last type of nodal lines are not fixed along specific paths by crystallographic symmetries, but are determined by the electronic Hamiltonians which necessarily have real roots at finite-$\vb*{k}$ points on the mirror plane.
+We illustrate this type of nodal lines in a specific case, showing the transitions in topology under an external magnetic field perpendicular to the mirror plane.

 We also show that an external magnetic field can be used to induce a topological phase transition in nonmagnetic NCS metals, in a way similar to altermagnets \cite{Fernandes2024}.
 Finally, to bridge our analysis with real materials applications, in the final part of this paper, we provide a list of previously synthesized examples of NCS materials for each point group that we obtain through a materials database search.